Inside Creature Lab: Living the Mad Scientist Dream in Gaming

 5. Future Potential

-Image Power does have some highly intriguing ideas for Creature Lab, such as the possibility of a smartphone companion app and improved combat system if some of the stretch goals are met.
-The studio would also have more turn-based interactive combat that would actually have the players directly control their mutant soldiers in combat, further depth of complexity in already complex gameplay.
+Image Power does have some highly intriguing ideas for Creature Lab, such as the possibility of a smartphone companion app and an improved combat system if some of the stretch goals are met.
+The studio would also have more turn-based interactive combat that would actually have the players directly control their mutant soldiers in combat, further adding depth of complexity to already complex gameplay.
 Even more limb enhancements and fresh abilities are on the horizon, along with even more ways of customizing your creations and laying waste to the unaware city.

 Creature Lab is a delightful paean to the mad scientist genre, blending simulation, puzzling, and strategy into an unapologetically darkly addictive whole.
 For anyone who ever dreamed of maniacal laughter over unleashing an army of monsters, this is the game that finally allows you to live the dream.